Remote education provision: information for parents

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.
 Our approach to feeding back on pupil work is as follows:

-- Daily feedback on work submitted on Class Dojo/Weduc will be provided by the teacher or teaching assistant.
+- Daily feedback on work submitted on Class Weduc will be provided by the teacher or teaching assistant.

-- At least 3 pieces of feedback will be given per child for Maths, English and another piece of work each day. (assuming this work has been submitted using Class Dojo/Weduc.)
+- At least 3 pieces of feedback will be given for your child for Maths, English and another piece of work each day. (assuming this work has been submitted using Weduc.)

 Additional support for children with particular needs